Hong Kong's Foreign Correspondents' Club suspends top Asian human rights awards | Law-Order

 Hong Kong's Foreign Correspondents' Club suspends top Asian human rights awards

-FCC president Keith Richburg, a veteran Washington Post journalist and current head of the University of Hong Kong's journalism school, said in the statement the awards had been suspended given "significant areas of uncertainty and we do not wish unintentionally to violate the law."
-Richburg had explained to the club's press freedom committee that the decision was made to protect its staff and members from legal risks, according to the minutes of a meeting obtained by Reuters.
+FCC president Keith Richburg, a veteran Washington Post journalist and current head of the University of Hong Kong's journalism school, said in the statement the awards had been suspended given "significant areas of uncertainty and we do not wish unintentionally to violate the law".
+Richburg had explained earlier to the club's press freedom committee that the decision was made to protect its staff and members from legal risks, according to the minutes of a meeting seen by Reuters.

+"Keith further explains that the environment in Hong Kong has changed and the FCC must also change to survive."
 The FCC board, which includes journalists from Reuters Breakingviews, the New York Times, Wall Street Journal, Bloomberg, and others, decided to suspend the awards on Saturday, having already completed the judging process.

-Two members of the club's press freedom committee told Reuters that eight committee members resigned subsequently.
+Three members of the press freedom committee - Shibani Mahtani, Timothy McLaughlin, and Mary Hui - tweeted that they had resigned.
+"I feel nothing but the deepest regret and do not stand by this decision," wrote Mahtani, who was also a judge for the awards.
+Five other committee members also resigned according to the minutes.

 Hong Kong was promised a high degree of autonomy and freedoms not seen in mainland China, including free speech and a free press, under a "one country, two systems" agreement in 1997 on its handover from British to Chinese rule.
 Advocacy groups and some Western governments say authorities are trampling on those freedoms, with a crackdown intensifying under the national security law that has seen civil society groups disbanded, democratic activists arrested or forced into exile, and media outlets shuttered.